-Here you will find sample tasks for FCE Speaking Part 2 with answers (pictures comparison).
+Here you will find sample tasks for FCE Speaking Part 2 (pictures comparison) with answers and useful phrases.
 You can print them or save in PDF.
 Check our FCE Speaking Part 2 Tips to know how to get better score!

 Sample answers are written in italics.